 Raku Firing: About 6 times a year, a group of potters will get together and Raku fire outside.
 Raku, as practiced in the West, is a low-fire method in which we quickly heat the ware, remove the ware from the kiln when the glaze has melted, and perform some type of post-firing process to the piece.
 Western-style Raku firing differs from normal firing as it uses a low-fire method that means the ceramic piece isheated very quickly.
 The unpredictability of the outcome is something that attracts many potters to this method.
 Typically western Raku is made from stoneware and heated to around 1,650 °F. The post-firing phase isusually an immersion in an organic combustible material, such as shredded newspaper, sawdust, cardboard,dried leaves,etc., to affect the final outcome on theglaze and the raw clay.
 Deciding when the glaze hasmelted takes practice and is bestdone by observation, though many potters use pyrometers toaid in making that decision.
 Raku is exciting, often unpredictable to the novice, and fun to do.
 Raku fired items are not food safe.
 They are purely decorative.
 (Ceramicartsnetwork.org)

-All Crosses have holes on the backside, for easy hanging.
-Pottery is also on display and for sale at the Last Art Gallery, 105 West Louisiana Street, McKinney, TX 75069.
+All Crosses have keyholes on the backside, for easy hanging on walls or stands.
+Colors may appear slightly different depending on your devices.
+Pottery is also on display and for sale at: The Last Art Gallery, 105 West Louisiana Street, McKinney, TX 75069.
 Check Events Schedule